ezbreezy82/Angular-Course-Project/README.md

 * Routing
     * Setting up static routes
     * Navigation with `routerLink`
-    * Absolute vs releative paths
+    * Absolute vs relative paths
     * Navigating programmatically with the `router`
     * Passing and fetching route parameters
     * Passing and fetching query parameters and fragments